Wizcorp/training_git/README.md

 First Conflict
 --------------
 Here we will help you face and resolve a git conflict by trying to simulate the situation.
-We have the following sentence `She sells sea-shells on the sea-shore.`.
+We have the following sentence `She sells sea-shells by the sea-shore.`.
 What we will do is modify this sentence to contain `by the seashore` as opposed to `by the sea-shore`.

 #### Branch